 At the 2020 Toronto conference, Barbra will be teaching on how to write awesome mystery / thriller / crime, and also critiquing manuscript pages as an add-on element for attendees.

 Stephanie Winter is an associate agent at P.S.
 Literary.

-At the 2019 Toronto workshop, she is teaching on voice in writing, and also meeting with writers for one-on-one pitches.
+At the 2020 Toronto event, she is teaching a class and also meeting with writers for one-on-one pitch appointments.

 She first joined the agency as an intern before becoming the agency’s relations assistant.
 Stephanie is a dedicated bookseller who holds a B.A. from the University of Toronto in English Literature and a M.A. in English: Issues in Modern Culture from University College London.